How To Read A Fund Factsheet?

 - The higher the Sharpe ratio, the better the fund’s historical risk-adjusted performance.

-- Negative Sharpe ratio represents the performance of fund below risk-free rate or benchmark.
+- Negative Sharpe ratio represents the performance of the fund below risk-free rate or benchmark.

 The price of buying a unit in the fund.